MohmmdSjjd/MohmmdSjjd/README.md

 - 👋 Hi, I’m @MohmmdSjjd
-- 👀 I’m interested in Front-End
+- 👀 I’m interested in Front-End Languages
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...